usgs/earthquake-global_vs30/README.md

 in Thompson & Wald (2012) "Developing Vs30 Site-Condition Maps by Combining Observations with Geologic and Topographic Constraints."
 Presented at 15WCEE, Lisbon, Portugal.

+The Australia map is provided by A. A. McPherson and Trevor Allen of Geoscience Australia under the Creative Commons Attribution 4.0 International Licence.

 The getpar library was created by Robert W. Clayton of the California Institute of Technology, and later amended by several others (see